NPRA/trantek/README.md

 ## Docker config

 The Docker compose functionality is used to create a stack of applications that together becomes the Trantek analytics platform.
 All containers except for PostgreSQL uses volumes for mounting the data.
-After practical testing on geographic data mocing the storage for the database is moved to SSD storage on the server (/media/ssd/docker_PG11).
+After practical testing on geographic data moving the storage for the database is moved to SSD storage on the server (/media/ssd/docker_PG11).
 The rest works like magic :) Just go into the logfiles of trantek-jupyter to find the access token.

+This version of the Trantek platform has been tested on Windows 10 and WSL2 Ubuntu 20.04 - and it works :)
 ## Port and web access after using an ssh-tunnel
 - Jupyter lab: **http://localhost:7002/lab**
 - Jupyter notebook **http://localhost:7002**